joshnbrown23/testconnection/README.md

 sudo -s

-We now need to change directorys so enter: cd
+We now need to change directorys so enter cd

 To get the script file downloaded onto your node just use this command: